Naveen-8247/Appointment/README.md

 Doctor Appointment Booking App
 - This is a Doctor Appointment Booking Web Application built using React.js.
 It allows users to search for doctors, view profiles, and book appointments.
 The backend is simulated using a doctors.json file placed in the public directory.

- Project Structure :
+Project Structure:
 frontend/
 ├── public/
 │   ├── doctors.json
 │   ├── index.html
 │   └── manifest.json
-│
 ├── src/
 │   ├── components/
 │   │   ├── BookAppointment/